chinamike65/hugo-tuolesi/content/docs/SanShiDao.md

 so that you can attain the various siddhis mentioned in tantra; If you study the tantric methods of the Supreme Yoga (Atiyoga), you should first learn the "Generation Stage", then the "Perfection Stage".
-After cultivating the "Completion Stage", one finally attains the supreme Buddhahood.
+After cultivating the "Perfection Stage", one finally attains the supreme Buddhahood.